dstroma/caller-context/README.md

     Caller::Context::Object), according to the context in which the currently executing subroutine is being called.

-    You may call methods on this object, or compare it to the strings 'VOID', 'LIST', and 'SCALAR'.
+    You may call methods on this object, or take advantage of its string overloading and compare it to 'VOID', 'LIST', and 'SCALAR'.

 # METHODS